Udonis

 Furthermore, user acquisition strategies are constantly evolving and now is more important than ever to target the right audience with the right creatives.
 If you need any help with acquiring users, make sure to contact us – it’s what we do best!

-In any case, it will be exciting to see how the mobile gaming market will change and evolve in the future – we’ll keep you posted.
-We update these mobile gaming statistics regularly so make sure to check in.
+In any case, it will be exciting to see how the mobile gaming market will change and evolve in the future – I’ll keep you posted.
+I update these mobile gaming statistics regularly so make sure to check in.

 Which mobile gaming statistics did you find the most surprising?
 Let me know in the comments below!